Kristiansand: Parts

 Lund is the second largest borough in Kristiansand with a population of 9,000 inhabitants in 2012.
 14 June 1921 was the first 2.75 km2 of Lund transferred to Kristiansand and 1 January 1965 was also the rest of Lund part of Kristiansand in the municipal amalgamation.
 In Lund, there are traces of humans dating back to the early Iron Age, the Viking Age until the early Middle Ages various locations.
 There has been a settlement here since the Stone Age.
 During the Viking Age there was a great man's farm here.
 A Runestone at Oddernes church provides a connection to this farm.
 A large field with burial mounds formerly existed south and west of the church, and may also be associated with this farm.
 In 1492 robbers from the sea came and attacked Lund.
 This is mentioned in two letters located in the National Archives.
 The letters describe the attack that took place with a lot of violence against both women and men and that on both sides suffered casualties.
 No one know who the robbers were, but their centurion was named Per Syvertsen.
 The name suggests that he and his crew came from Norway or Denmark.

 Indre and Ytre Randesund is located between Kvåsefjorden in Høvåg and the Topdalsfjord in Oddernes.
 Several small islands are situated alongside the cost of Randesund, among them Randøya and Herøya, both popular with summer tourists.
 The municipality (originally the parish) is named after the island, Randøen (now known as Randøya).
 The first part of the name is rand (Old Norse: rǫnd) which means "boundary" or "edge" and the last part of the name is sund which means "strait".
 The name was previously spelled Randøsund.

 Tveit is a village and a former municipality in Vest-Agder county.
 It is located in the present-day municipality of Kristiansand.
 Tveit is home to Kristiansand Airport, Kjevik.
 Tveit is located along the lower part of the Tovdalselva river, known as Topdalselva from the border with Aust-Agder.
 The population of Tveit is approximately 2,900 (2014).

 Subparts

 Some of the most populous basic unions in the following boroughs:

 Søgne

-Søgne was a former municipality, located west of Kristiansand.
-The municipality was merged into a large municipality with the former municipality of Songdalen and the city of Kristiansand on January 1, 2020.
+Søgne is a former municipality, located west of Kristiansand.
+The municipality was merged into a large municipality with the former municipality of Songdalen and the city of Kristiansand on 1 January 2020.

 Songdalen

-Songdalen was a former municipality, located northwest of Kristiansand.
-The municipality was merged into a large municipality with the former municipality of Søgne and the city of Kristiansand on January 1, 2020.
+Songdalen is a former municipality, located northwest of Kristiansand.
+The municipality was merged into a large municipality with the former municipality of Søgne and the city of Kristiansand on 1 January 2020.